New Mexico’s Spaceport America will be featured in an upcoming reality show.

 Virgin Galactic has accepted more than $80 million in deposits from about 630 reservations made by people who are interested in the ride.

-Virgin Galactic has said it hopes to reach space in test flight this year and make its first passenger flight in 2014 from Spaceport America in New Mexico.
+Virgin Galactic has said it hopes to reach space in test flights this year and make its first passenger flight from Spaceport America in 2014.